syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 You can download the entire source code of this demo [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ListViewSample-1366806168).

+For more information regarding the event to command behavior in Xamarin.Forms, you can refer [this](https://developer.xamarin.com/samples/xamarin-forms/Behaviors/EventToCommandBehavior/) link.

 ## ListView with Prism Framework

 The SfListView allows the user to work with prism for MVVM Framework.
 Steps to be followed: